ABOUT OUR REGISTERED PLANS PROGRAM:

 If your investment is withdrawn in-kind (i.e. as securities), you will still be required to report the value of your securities as income even though you did not sell or redeem them for their original cash value.
 In this case, you would continue to own the securities outside of the RRSP.
 The CRA views this transaction as an income withdrawal, and as such CWCF is required to withhold tax based on the total Fair Market Value of the assets.
 If there is insufficient cash in the RRSP to pay the prescribed amount of withholding tax, additional funds must be generated by contributing to the RRSP, transferring in from another registered plan, or redeeming part of the investment (if possible).
 You will receive a T4RSP for the gross value of the withdrawal to be filed with your personal income taxes.

-NOTE: TFSAs may be held at any age, and therefore this legislation does not apply to TFSA investments.
+NOTE: TFSAs may be held at any age, and therefore this legislation does not apply to investments made through or within a TFSA.